sethbattin/sethbattin.github.io/posts/unserious-in-new-york.md

 before.
 But since then I had learned the New York customs and earned the coffee shop social capital.
 Upon delivering it, she said she only wanted the cup, not the water.
 Indeed, the water was free once you paid for the cup.
-Or in my case, cutting in line and arguing in ESL that I deserved a free cup that was challenging.</aside>
+Or in my case, cutting in line and arguing in ESL that I deserved a free cup -- that was the challenging part.</aside>

-As Peter and I walked through time square at 4:30am, my awe compelled me to comment about it being amazing.
+As Peter and I walked through times square at 4:30am, my awe compelled me to comment about it being amazing.
 I said I know it's artificial and not really New York in spirit except tourism and commerce and mass media.
 Peter agreed and added that he was looking for a few dollars.
 I assumed he was still thinking of